pancelor/p8x8/README.md

 - drag mygame.p8 from your picotron desktop
 	- to get a game from your host OS into picotron, type `folder` in the terminal and copy the file using your host OS
 - press the export button
-	- this will probably generate warnings; `load mygame.p64` to view the warnings in detail
+	- this will probably generate warnings; a notepad will open showing you the warnings.
+Manually change your p8 file, reimport and export until there are no warnings when exported
 - double-click the exported cart to run it

 ## compatibility